 The Master of Musical Arts degree is a performance-oriented degree designed for students who desire further education beyond a Master of Music degree.
 The M.M.A. is a two-year degree program for external candidates and a one-year program for internal applicants.
 Applicants must hold a Master of Music degree or its equivalent in the field in which they are planning to apply.
 The program provides intensive training in the student’s major field—performance, conducting, or composition—supported by studies in theoretical and historical subjects.
 In addition to private lessons and chamber music, students take part in relevant ensembles such as Yale Schola Cantorum.
 M.M.A. candidates will perform a recital in each year of study.

 Those who hold a D.M.A. degree or are currently enrolled in a D.M.A. program are not eligible to apply for the Master of Musical Arts program.

 Doctor of Musical Arts

 The Doctor of Musical Arts degree at Yale is a distinctive program comprised of a two-year residential component on campus followed by a three-year dissertation period during which candidates develop and demonstrate professional and artistic excellence.
+Applicants must have completed a Master of Music degree or its equivalent in the field in which they are planning to apply prior to matriculating in the program.
 The degree provides intensive training in the student’s major field—performance, conducting, or composition—augmented by studies in theoretical and historical subjects.
 Yale University confers the Doctor of Musical Arts degree on those candidates who have successfully completed four terms of residential requirements, demonstrated expertise in the major field through artistic excellence and distinguished achievements in the dissertation period, and concluded the program requirements by passing the final D.M.A. recital and oral examination.